PenguinDaBozo/VSDIATgrind/DAY 2.md

 *The 4 yellow lines will now behave like outputs for block 1 and inputs for block 2.*

-The blocks will be implemented separately and the advantage of this is resuability.
+The blocks will be implemented separately and the advantage of this is resuability and are preplaced cells.

 <img width="472" height="152" alt="image" src="https://github.com/user-attachments/assets/cb9b268d-ad6b-4a50-ae22-5c9e64f0a7e9" />